 Analysts and investors are noting that 2017 has generally been a good year for the market.
 As always, however, not every stock benefits when the market is up.
 Some observers are looking at some of this year’s losers for their potential in 2018.

 Short sellers have recently been taking on tech – and not just any tech – big tech.
-Specifically, they have targeted Apple Inc. (NASDAQ:AAPLC), Amazon.com Inc. (NASDAQ:AMZNC)and Alphabet Inc. (NASDAQ:GOOGC).
+Specifically, they have targeted Apple Inc. (NASDAQ:AAPLA), Amazon.com Inc. (NASDAQ:AMZNC)and Alphabet Inc. (NASDAQ:GOOGA).

 Things that get the attention of investors include merger talks, especially when confirmed by the CEO, and earnings announcements that include the first quarterly profit in 3 years.